 For example, if you worked at a company for seven months, I would not recommend you put on your profile that you worked there a year.
 You might not think anyone will find out about these little exaggerations.
 But trust me.
 Things can and do come back to haunt you.

 It’s a very small world.
 I once had an interview and halfway through I was talking about a past job I had held.
 The hiring manager asked me if I knew someone who worked there.
 I said “yes, she’s a great friend of mine!”
 He said, “oh, because she is also one my wife’s best friends!”

 Now imagine if I had lied about saying we were friends.
 The hiring manager wound up calling my former colleague / friend immediately after the interview to ask about me.
 Everything checked out of course because I had been honest.
 But what if I had lied or stretched the truth?
 I wound up getting the job, but it could have easily gone the other way.

 Aaaaaand the final mistake: Not being on LinkedIn

 There are a million excuses you can use.
 You’re too old, too busy, too cool, too inundated by technology, etc. etc. The truth is, studies show that 95% of recruiters use LinkedIn to find, source, and hire candidates!

-It takes time and effort to build your LinkedIn profile.
+It takes time and effort to writer a killer resume and build your LinkedIn profile.